layline-io/layline-doc/docs/03-assets/services/asset-service-aerospike.md

 ## Purpose

-Defines a service to interface with an Aerospike store.
+Define a service to interface with an Aerospike store.

 ![](.asset-service-aerospike_images/e553b5a5.png "Asset Dependency Graph (Service Aerospike)")